 Do you have a top tip for aspiring gin bloggers?

 First and foremost, don't worry about writing to try to impress or please other people; write honestly about your passion.
 Honesty is paramount, you aren’t going to like every gin so don’t feel you have to say you do.
 At the same time just because a gin is not to your taste doesn’t make it bad, so be tactful when addressing things like this.
 Lastly, take the time to build up relationships, with brands and with fellow gin lovers.
 The gin community is a great one to be a part of, with so many people willing to share their knowledge it’s a wonderful learning environment.

 What do you think is next in the gin industry?

-Have a read of the Gin Obsessions blog for yourself and discover more of Natalie's thoughts, tips and recommendations!
+Head over to Gin Obsessions to discover more of Natalie's articles, thoughts, tips and recommendations!